 P. Madhava Soma Sundaram PhD India

-Dr. P. Madhava Soma Sundaram (Madhavan) is presently Professor and Head, Department of Criminology and Criminal Justice, Manonmaniam Sundaranar University, Tirunelveli, Tamil Nadu, India.
+Dr. P. Madhava Soma Sundaram (Madhavan) is a Professor at the Department of Criminology and Criminal Justice, Manonmaniam Sundaranar University, Tirunelveli, Tamil Nadu, India.
 He holds Masters and PhD degrees in Criminology from the University of Madras.
 Earlier he has worked for the Government of India to develop its policies on Juvenile Delinquency and substance abuse prevention by Implementing its laws through National, Regional and State level consultations; working with National/state level NGOs by creating a network among themselves for urban crime prevention and Designed, implemented and evaluated capacity building programmes for Criminal Justice Professionals and civil society.
 Starting his career as a lecturer in criminology in 1992, he has authored many books, articles and monographs.
 In his long career in criminology, he has picked up a few honours and awards, like ISC-Prof. S. S. Srivastava Award for Excellence in Teaching and Research in Criminology (2009); Fellow of the Indian Society of Criminology (FISC); Invited Member, Sub Committee on Child Protection for eleventh Plan by the Tamil Nadu State Planning Commission, Chennai; Invited Member, Sub Committee on Child Protection for eleventh Plan by the Tamil Nadu State Planning Commission, Chennai; and Invited as an Expert for the National Conference on Tsunami Risk management by NDMA.
 His areas of academic proficiency are Juvenile Justice, Psychology of Crime and Delinquency, Cyber Criminology, Victimology, and Crime Prevention.

 Majid Yar PhD UK